abinvs-2019/gmaps_distance_find_package/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.

 ## Features

-You can get the Distance from one point to another(By-Road), Just by using this package.
+You can get the Distance from one point to another(By-Road) in Gmaps, Just by using this package.
 ## Getting started

 First you need to have a Gmap-Flatform api.